‘Simple greed’: Ex-UAW leader Jones charged with corruption

 “We are not done and I can’t predict when we will be done,” Schneider said when asked if more people were being targeted.

 The latest guilty plea occurred Monday when Edward “Nick” Robinson appeared in court.
 He was based at the UAW’s Region 5 office near St. Louis, which was led by Jones until Jones became UAW president in 2018.
-The government said he fraudulently obtained $500,000 to $700,000 and gave at least $60,000 to Jones.
+The government said Robinson fraudulently obtained $500,000 to $700,000, giving at least $60,000 to Jones.

 Vance Pearson, another Jones ally from his time in St. Louis, pleaded guilty in February.
 He followed Jones to become head of the regional office.

-The UAW expressed disgust about the allegations against Jones, who marched in Detroit’s Labor Day parade in September, just days after agents seized golf clubs and more than $30,000 from his home in Canton Township.
+The UAW expressed disgust about the allegations against Jones, who marched in Detroit’s Labor Day parade last year, just days after agents seized golf clubs and more than $30,000 from his Canton Township home.

 “This is a violation of trust, a violation of the sacred management of union dues, and goes against everything we believe in as a union,” the UAW said.

-The UAW, which is based in Detroit, has about 400,000 members and is best known for representing workers at Fiat Chrysler, General Motors and Ford Motor.
+The UAW, based in Detroit, has about 400,000 members and is best known for representing workers at Fiat Chrysler, General Motors and Ford Motor.

 Schneider said some type of government oversight of the UAW is possible when the criminal investigation ends.
 He referred to recent positive comments by the head of the Teamsters union, which emerged from oversight after 30 years.